 Murree restaurant takes its name from a city in Islamabad from northern Pakistan and embodies a mix of the Pakistani and Korean food cultures.
-The owner, a Muslim Pakistani from Murree, offers a variety of Pakistani foods that is enriched with history and flavour, from currys of different spices to Biryani, a mixed rice dish served with meat – their special must-try dishes.
+The owner, a Muslim Pakistani from Murree, offers a variety of Pakistani foods that are enriched with history and flavour, from currys of different spices to Biryani, a mixed rice dish served with meat – their special must-try dishes.
 The restaurant is also well-known for serving Korean food such as Dakdoritang (Korean spicy stew), Kimchi stew and Bulgogi, a tribute to his host country.

-Must Try in their menu: Tandoori Chicken and Biryani
+Must-Try in their menu: Tandoori Chicken and Biryani

 Google Rating: 4.3/5

-Location: https://goo.gl/maps/vyt9AX5dTRS2, nearest station: Itaewon
+Location: https://goo.gl/maps/vyt9AX5dTRS2, nearest station; Itaewon

 Opening Hours: Mon – Sun, 11 AM to 10 PM

 Little India restaurant is located near Seoul Central Mosque and is often crowded with locals and tourists wanting to taste their flavourful curry.
-‘Little India special for 2’ is their most popular choice on the menu as it offers Lasooni Kebab (a garlic infused meat), Tandoori Chicken, Plain Naan, Malai Kebab (chunks of chicken wrapped in sour cream, creamy textures of cheese and cream cheese), Garlic Naan and Mango Lassis (yogurt based drink).
+‘Little India special for 2’ is their most popular choice on the menu as it offers Lasooni Kebab (a garlic-infused meat), Tandoori Chicken, Plain Naan, Malai Kebab (chunks of chicken wrapped in sour cream, creamy textures of cheese and cream cheese), Garlic Naan and Mango Lassis (yoghurt based drink).
 If you are a party of one, go for the Chicken Dopiaza curry cooked with flavourful spices and a large amount of onions.

-Must Try in their menu: Little India special for 2
+Must-Try in their menu: Little India special for 2

 Google Rating: 4.1/5

-Location: https://goo.gl/maps/h938xApkLt32, nearest station: Itaewon
+Location: https://goo.gl/maps/h938xApkLt32, nearest station; Itaewon

 Opening Hours: Mon – Sun, 11:30 AM to 10:30 PM

 Salam restaurant serves Turkish cuisine and is located right next to Seoul Central Mosque.
 It is known to be the very first Turkish restaurant to open in South Korea and has been certified by the KMF (Korean Muslim Federation).
-The owner of the restaurant is in fact a Muslim Korean who visited Turkey and could not forget the taste of the Middle Eastern dessert Baklava (a sweet pastry dessert).
+The owner of the restaurant is, in fact, a Muslim Korean who visited Turkey and could not forget the taste of the Middle Eastern dessert Baklava (a sweet pastry dessert).
 This inspired him to open up a restaurant in Korea in order to bring the Turkish culture to Korea, and he was able to achieve this by hiring two Turkish chefs.
 The restaurant’s menu represents the Turkish cuisine by re-creating authentic foods such as lamb or chicken doner and Köfte.
 If you have a sweet tooth, enjoy desserts and pastries at an affordable price at Salam Bakery which is just next door.

-Must Try in their menu: Lamb shish kebab
+Must-Try in their menu: Lamb shish kebab

 Google Rating: 4.2/5

-Location: https://goo.gl/maps/Yyg5RruntSp, nearest station: Itaewon
+Location: https://goo.gl/maps/Yyg5RruntSp, nearest station; Itaewon